Full Fix: Mozilla Thunderbird issues on Windows 10, 8.1, 7

 - Start Thunderbird.

-- Click Menu button in the top right corner and choose Add-ons.
+- Click the Menu button in the top right corner and choose Add-ons.

 - Now select Extensions tab on the left.